rmscode/binary-garden/docs/networking/network-infrastructure.md

 `2 Tier/Layer Network`

 :   Also referred to as a "collapsed core" network, the core and distribution layers are combined into a single layer.
 This is the most common type of network in small to medium envrionments.
+Core switches play double duty, acting as both core and distribution/aggregation switches.